php-censor/php-censor/docs/en/plugins/php_loc.md

 ### Example

-Run PHPLOC against the app directory only.
+Run PHPLoc against the app directory only.
 This will prevent inclusion of code from 3rd party libraries that are included outside of the app directory.

 ```yml
 test: